Francescde/provesdeNivell/Task1/README.md

 #### 2. What is the volume of the shared space?

-The function cartesianCubeVolumeOfIntersection of the class cartesianCube gives us the volume of the collision space between the cartesianCube by the class and another cartesianCube.
+The function cartesianCubeVolumeOfIntersection of the class cartesianCube gives us the volume of the collision space between two cartesianCube.

-As the hexahedron resulting from that colition will have it's edges parallel to the axis.
-We just need to know the cube minimum and maxim values for each axis.
-With that information we can know the vertices of the resulting hexaedron and get it's volume.
+The hexahedron resulting from the collision of the two tubes has edges that are parallel to the main Cartesian axes.
+Therefore, we just need to know the intersection position of the two cubes.
+We call these positions as minimum (min) or maximum(max), and we calculate them for each of the three axes.
+With that information we can know the vertices of the resulting hexaedron, and in turn, calculate its volume.

     cartesianCubeVolumeOfIntersection(other: CartesianCube) {
         let volume:number=0;